gazievDima/Dog_Api_RxJava2_example/README.md

 ## Dog Api RxJava2 and OkHttp example

-Example used rxJava2 in project + library okHttp
+Example project with used RxJava2 and also:

+- dagger2
+- navigation jetpack
+- gson
+- okhttp
+- glide